Automation is always about people. This is certainly true with regard to ‘automating’ decisions and transforming data into ‘actionable intelligence’.

 - is aware of both the main risks and the key success factors of BI projects and manages the project with these in mind;

 - has an extensive network and is ultimately responsible for the project result.

 They often act as a product director on the client’s side.
 They create the most important reports and provide – both on request and on their own initiative – ad hoc analysis for managers and knowledge workers.
 They have thorough knowledge of the business processes and know the underlying systems well.

-The business analyst – often jointly responsible with controllers – determines the indicators and dimensions and makes sure these are unambiguous, consistent and recognisable.
-They assist the organisation’s management with all types of reports and analysis thereby making good use of the possibilities offered by the various BI tools – from reports to interactive analysis, from visualisation to data mining.
+The business analyst – often jointly responsible with controllers – determines the indicators and dimensions and makes sure these are unambiguous, consistent and recognizable.
+They assist the organization’s management with all types of reports and analysis thereby making good use of the possibilities offered by the various BI tools – from reports to interactive analysis, from visualization to data mining.

 Key competences Business analyst